MBrunoS/b2bit-challenge/README.md

 - Vite
 - React
-- Styled Components
+- styled-components
 - Typescript

 ## How to run

-Assuming the code is already downloaded on your computer, inside the project folder run the following command:
+Assuming you already downloaded the code, inside the project folder run the following command:

 ```
 yarn